 Carolina when he was stationed at Fort Bragg as a U.S. Army paratrooper with the 82nd Airborne

-to fulfill his boyhood dream of attending Rutgers University.
-After graduation, Andrew worked in the
+Jersey to fulfill his boyhood dream of attending Rutgers University.
+After graduation, Andrew worked

-experience, he graduated from the fire academy, and successfully earned a state firefighter license (NJ).
+of this experience, he graduated from the fire academy, and successfully earned a state firefighter

 Andrew J. Kisala, Attorney